sdl002/Plotting_Intro_R/README.md

 - __Hue__ ranges from 0 to 360 (an angle) and gives the “colour” of the colour (blue, red, orange, etc).
 - __Chroma__ is the “purity” of a colour, ranging from 0 (grey) to a maximum that varies with luminance.
 - __Luminance__ is the lightness of the colour, ranging from 0 (black) to 1 (white).

+The three dimensions have different properties.
+Hues are arranged around a colour wheel and are not perceived as ordered: e.g. green does not seem “larger” than red, and blue does not seem to be “in between” green or red.
+In contrast, both chroma and luminance are perceived as ordered: pink is perceived as lying between red and white, and grey is seen to fall between black and white.

+*It’s best to avoid red-green contrasts, and to check your plots with systems that simulate colour blindness.
+Visicheck is one online solution, another alternative is the dichromat package, which provides tools for simulating colour blindness, and a set of colour schemes known to work well for colour-blind people.*

+### Continuous Color Scales

 ## Lets get festive!
 One more fun plot!